Where in the World Is Taylor Swift? An Investigation.

 The Crab Walk

 At this point, the story of Taylor Swift’s Snapchat outing is the stuff of celebrity lore (more specifically, North West’s bedtime story).
-After Swift fell back on her traditional victim narrative, complaining that Kanye West released a vulgar rap about her without her permission, Kim published footage of Kanye running the offensive lyrics past Swift in the studio.
-Swift’s lies held up about as well as a street-cast model on an hours-long Yeezy runway, and the pop singer was quickly denounced as a calculating fake.
+After Swift fell back on her traditional victim narrative, complaining that Kanye West released a vulgar rap about her without her permission, Kim published footage of Kanye calling Swift from the studio.
+Swift’s protestations held up about as well as a street-cast model on an hours-long Yeezy runway, and the pop singer was quickly denounced as a calculating fake.
 But we didn’t understand the full weight of Kim’s public image assault until a few weeks later, when Swift was caught crab-walking out of her gym to avoid the paparazzi.
 I’m not saying that Kim Kardashian hypes herself up with a few lines of Pixy Stix every night and watches this video of Taylor Swift walking sideways, but I’m not not saying that.

 ‘Jury Duty’